jiang93/raspberry_pi_network_setup/README.txt

 This python application is created to configure the network of a raspberry pi.

 The raspberry pi will be act as a hotspot for 3 mins when it boots up.
-During this time, user can connect to the raspberry pi hotspot and access the network configuration webpage 192.168.50.1:80 via a phone or computer.
+During this time, user can connect to the raspberry pi hotspot and access the network configuration webpage 192.168.40.1 via a phone or computer.

 BOOT → ap_then_sta.service → ap_then_sta.sh
     |
-    ├─> Sets AP mode (hostapd + dnsmasq + Flask UI) ├─> Waits 3 minutes for user to connect
+    ├─> Enable AP mode (hostapd + dnsmasq + Flask UI) ├─> Waits 3 minutes for user connection
+    ├─> Writes user input to specific files
     │
-    └─> If no user connected:
+    └─> If no user connects or user disconnects:
            └─> Stop AP
-           └─> Switch to STA mode (wpa_supplicant)
+           └─> Switch to STA mode

 Below are the files associated for hosting this application.

-The hosting of the webpage is using the systemctl.
+The hosting of the webpage is using the systemd.
 Here are the .service and .sh files associate for running the network configuration webpage.

 package needed:
 1. sudo apt install dnsmasq
 2. sudo apt install hostapd
-3. sudo systemctl unmask dnsmasq
+3. sudo systemctl unmask dnsmasq && sudo systemctl disable dnsmasq
-4. sudo systemctl unmask hostapd
+4. sudo systemctl unmask hostapd && sudo systemctl disable hostapd

-/etc/dnsmasq.conf
+#/etc/dnsmasq.conf#
 ========================================
 interface=wlan0
 dhcp-range=192.168.40.2,192.168.40.100,255.255.255.0,365d

 ========================================

-/etc/hostapd/hostapd.conf
+#/etc/hostapd/hostapd.conf#
 ========================================
 interface=wlan0
 driver=nl80211